LauricReynes/Clonal_assessment/Pairwise_genetic_distances.md

 ### 3. Clonal assessment in *Laminaria rodriguezii* using pairwise genetic distances

 * Technical replicates were excluded for the following analyses but pairwise distances between replicates are reported in tables below
-* We chose the maximum value between technical replicates (see below d = 0.022) as a distance thresold to separate multi-locus lineages (MLLs)
+* We chose the maximum value between technical replicates (d = 0.022) as a distance thresold to separate multi-locus lineages (MLLs)

 ##### *Laminaria rodriguezii* (n=43)